 The system shall interface to the facility’s IP-PBX via SIP trunk connectivity.

 The Communications System shall include master clock support and synchronization of digital secondary clocks, event scheduling, and messaging software allowing the facility to configure multiple schedules per school, multi zone time tone signaling for class changes, and message notification.

+The Communication System shall include alarm features, including a comprehensive command center and alarm-focused emergency management capabilities.
+In the event of an alarm condition, all nonessential system operations shall be automatically suspended.
+Control of the system shall be transferred to a command center console operated by the incident commander.
+All call-ins placed from room stations shall be re-routed automatically to the command center console.

+The Communications System shall include software for the management of communications during an alarm condition in the facility using a GUI located at the command center.
+This includes activating, clearing and providing status of all alarms in the facility, including comprehensive management of lockdown and acknowledge status of each classroom designated as a Shelter-in-Place location.

 DEFINITION OF TERMS